Machine Learning the H-theorem: Introduction

-In recent years, several works tried to exploit the emergence of an arrow of time for many-particle systems as a way to better understand sequential data.
-For example, in Ref.~\cite{Seif2021}, the authors show that by putting trajectories and their time-reverses into a binary classifier, it is possible to extract Crooks fluctuation theorem \cite{PhysRevE.60.2721,PhysRevLett.78.2690} from the predicted probability of the binary classifier.
-In Ref.~\cite{kuroyanagi2025deeplearningthermodynamiclaws}, the authors use siamese neural network to compare pairs of image sets at different times for a molecular dynamics simulation which involves a moving piston, enabling the authors to construct an entropy.
-This equilibrium entropy is shown to be consistent with thermodynamic axioms formulated by Lieb and Yngvason \cite{LIEB19991} and identical to the entropy of the van der Waals gas up to an affine transformation.
-Similarly, in Ref.~\cite{Wei_2018_CVPR}, videos played forward and reversed are classified, and the classifier is then used to identify the spatial region in the video that has the strongest arrow of time.
-Lastly in Ref.~\cite{rahaman2019learningarrowtime}, the authors learn a linear function that separates states early and late in time for games that have an irreversible element in it and therefore require safe exploration \cite{moldovan2012safeexplorationmarkovdecision,inproceedings}.
-The authors show that when such a function is learned for a two-component stochastic process the function has quantitative overlap with entropy up to an affine transformation.
+Recent work has explored whether irreversibility can itself serve as a learning signal for sequential data.
+In Ref.~\cite{Seif2021}, trajectories and their time reversals are supplied to a binary classifier, whose output can be related to the Crooks fluctuation theorem \cite{PhysRevE.60.2721,PhysRevLett.78.2690}.
+In Ref.~\cite{kuroyanagi2025deeplearningthermodynamiclaws}, a siamese neural network compares molecular-dynamics configurations separated in time and learns an equilibrium entropy consistent with the axiomatic formulation of Lieb and Yngvason \cite{LIEB19991}; the resulting quantity agrees, up to an affine transformation, with the entropy of a van der Waals gas.
+Related approaches classify videos played forward and backward and identify the regions carrying the strongest arrow-of-time signal \cite{Wei_2018_CVPR}.
+Ref.~\cite{rahaman2019learningarrowtime} instead learns a scalar function that separates earlier from later states in irreversible games relevant to safe exploration \cite{moldovan2012safeexplorationmarkovdecision,inproceedings}; in a two-component stochastic process, the learned function exhibits quantitative overlap with entropy up to an affine transformation.